TEAMMATES/teammates/devdocs/process.md

      is to continue until PR status changes to `s.toMerge`.
 After doing suggested changes, remember to add a comment to indicate the PR is ready for review again. e.g. `ready to review` or `changes done`

+   * As a final check, the PM will look through the changes and either suggest changes (back to `s.Ongoing`), or apply the `s.mergeApproved` label to the PR.
+Rarely, there would be multiple jumps between `s.Ongoing` and `s.toMerge` before the fix is applied the `s.mergeApproved` status.

 ###Reviewing a fix